 Handle file uploads

 Part of the Redmine application’s functionality includes allowing users to upload and save files when logged in.
 The default behavior of Redmine and many other similar web applications is to store those files directly on local disk.
 This approach is fine if you have just one server with a well-defined backup mechanism.
-However, this is not the optimal approach when you have multiple, automatically scaled Google Compute Engine instances behind a load balancer.
+However, this is not the optimal approach when you have multiple, automatically scaled Compute Engine instances behind a load balancer.
 If a user uploads a file, there’s no guarantee that the next request will land on the machine where the files was stored.
 There's also no guarantee the Autoscaler won't terminate an unneeded instance that has files on it.

-Here’s the flow for uploading (blue arrows) and retrieving (green arrows) files using Redmine and Google Cloud Storage:
+Here’s the flow for uploading (blue arrows) and retrieving (green arrows) files using Redmine and Cloud Storage:

 The process shown in the diagram is as follows: